Private Equity Due Diligence Process: Driving Value Creation

 5 Min Read

 To be clear, failing to organize your approach could cost you more than just losing the deal.
-It could cost you significant time, capital, and business standing.
-So we’ve broken down the key PE due diligence best practices to illustrate how to guard against common pitfalls and position your firm to win.
+It’s a liability that could cost you significant time, capital, and business standing.
+So we’ve broken down the private equity due diligence process and key PE due diligence best practices to illustrate how to guard against common pitfalls and position your PE firm to win.

 Early-stage Investment Due Diligence Best Practices

-Align yourself with relevant advisors and consultants
+Align your private equity firm with relevant advisors and due diligence consultants

-Prepare a customized investment due diligence checklist
+Prepare a customized private equity due diligence checklist

-• What is the market landscape?
+- What is the market landscape?
 Knowing the big players, identifying expected headwinds and tailwinds, differentiators, and disruptors in the industry will help lead you to conversations and decisions.

-• What are the industry trends?
+- What are the industry trends?
 By digging into recent news and trends in a market, you will have a better understanding of the path you’re starting down.

-• What general trends could impact the industry?
+- What general trends could impact the industry?
 By researching economic, political, tech, or other relevant trends you will begin to see potential risks and gains more clearly.

-• Is the industry or market fragmented, consolidated or regionalized?
+- Is the industry or market fragmented, consolidated or regionalized?
 As you research, you need to watch for whether the time is right to strike.
 For example, a fragmented market may offer lots of opportunity, but it may be too early in the industry or there may be too many players, to achieve your goals.

-Choose wisely
+Choose PE deals wisely

 How well does this investment align with your overall strategy and operations?
 The deal might be enticing to you, but make sure it fits with your business model, especially if you specialize in an industry.
 Choose quality over quantity—considering fewer deals will give you more focus and resources to pursue the best deals, ultimately creating a greater chance at success.

-Beware of early stage pitfalls
+Beware of early stage pitfalls in the private equity due diligence process

 At this stage, your advisors should be board-level candidates who you can nurture for one to two years—about the time it often takes to move the deal to LOI.
 Take the time to build a foundation of trust.